git-plm/gitplm/partnumbers.md

 - customers may need to order service parts that are also used in manufacturing.
   If the internal and external numbers are the same, handling/stocking these parts is simpler.

+### Examples

+With resistors, capacitors, and connectors, we encode the value and pin count in the variation:

+- 1K 0805 1%: RES-002-1001
+- 3.3K 0805 1%: RES-002-3301
+- 2.2K 0603 5%: RES-003-2201 (note we bumped NNN to 003, because different
+  package size)
+- 10.3K high power 0603: RES-004-1032 (different vendor/datasheet than RES-002,
+  so we bump NNN)
+- 2x10, 0.1 in header: CON-000-0020
+- 2x12, 0.1 in header: CON-000-0024
+- 1x10, 0.1 in header: CON-001-0010
+- 1x20, 0.1 in header: CON-001-0020

+With most ICs we simply enumerate all the variations of a particular IC in a sequentially incrementing variation (we don't try to encode information)

+- LM78xx SOT223 5V: REG-089-0000
+- LM78xx DIP 5V: REG-089-0001
+- LM78xx SOT223 3.3V: REG-089-0002
+- LM78xx DIP 3.3V: REG-089-0003
+- 3.3v switching reg, SSOP8: REG-002-0000
+- 3.3v switching reg, S08: REG-002-0001
+- STM32H7 in 44 pin package, 1M flash: MCU-001-0000
+- STM32H7 in 44 pin package, 2M flash: MCU-001-0001
+- STM32H7 in 208 pin package, 1M flash: MCU-001-0002
+- STM32H7 in 208 pin package, 2M flash: MCU-001-0003
+- STM32F3 in 44 pin package: MCU-002-0000 (note different base part, so bump
+  NNN)

+Many parts will not have any variations:

+- 2N4401 DIODE: DIO-000-0000 (no variation information, that is fine)
+- 2N2222 transistor: TRA-000-0000 (again, no variation info)

+The variation section is only used in cases where a part with a single datasheet has multiple variations.
+Variations are generally used to encode one parameter with the most different variations -- for instance resistance with resistors.
+A single datasheet may include 0603, 0805, and 1206 options, but take out separate NNN part numbers for different package sizes because with resistors, it makes the most sense to encode the resistance in the variation (because there are lots of resistance values), not the package size.
+There are relatively few package sizes for resistors so it makes sense to take out new NNN numbers for different packages.
+However, for voltage regulators, it may make sense to encode both the regulated voltage and the package in the variation, because there is a relatively small number of combinations.

+Generally we don't need to create house part numbers for every part variation -- only the ones we use.
+Resistors/caps may be an exception where we simply create the entire series in the partmaster because it is easiest to just do once.

+#### Resistor part numbers

+Most resistor variations (at least 1%) are encoded using the E96 4-digit industry standard.
+Examples:

+- 2500 = 250 x 100 = 250 x 1 = 250 Ω (This is only and only 250Ω not 2500 Ω)
+- 1000 = 100 x 100 = 100x 1 = 100 Ω
+- 7201 = 720 x 101 = 720 x 10 = 7200 Ω or 7.2kΩ
+- 1001 = 100 × 101 =100 x 10 = 1000 Ω or 1kΩ
+- 1004 = 100 × 104 =100 x 10000 = 1,000,000 Ω or 1MΩ
+- R102 = 0.102 Ω (4-digit SMD resistors (E96 series)
+- 0R10 = 0.1 x 100 = 0.1 x 1 = 0.1 Ω (4-digit SMD resistors (E24 series)
+- 25R5 = 25.5Ω (4-digit SMD resistors (E96 series))

+#### Capacitor part numbers

+Most capacitors values are encoded in a 3-digit number where the 1st two digits are the value and the last digit is the number of zeros in pF.
+Since we have 4 digits, the 1st digit is typically not used, but can if precision caps exist that need 3 significant places to encode the value.
+The goal is to match what most vendors are doing so we can easily compare IPN and vendor part numbers.

+Examples:

+- 103 = 10 \* 10^3 = 10,000pF = 10nF = 0.01uF
+- 104 = 0.1uF

+To figure out the extension, you can divide the capitance by 1pF to get the number of pF.
+From this, you can visually tell what the variation should be.
+Example:

+`0.022uF = 0.022e-6/1e-12 = 22000`

+So the extension would be `223`

+To work backwards, we would have `1000 * 22 = 22,000pF/1e-6 = 0.022uF`.

+## Implementation

+Defining a part number structure is only part of the story -- implementation is also critical.
+IPNs function as a _common_ reference to an object across an organization.
+Thus, the implementation needs to be common across the organization.
+Engineers should be able to pull new PN's and specify requirements in the same database as manufacturing uses for planning and purchasing -- this is the only configuration that will scale.

 ## Structured or Unstructured?